TheWirv/react-barcode-scanner/README.md

 Since this library does internal use of hooks you need `React >= 16.8.0`.

+This library utilizes the [ZXing library](https://github.com/zxing-js/browser) and therefore supports all their [supported formats](https://github.com/zxing-js/library#supported-formats) of 1D and 2D barcodes.

 ## Installation

 You can install this library via yarn or npm.